-To learn more, I’m hitting the road to visit these bars that are outposts for LGBTQ people.
-If you’re the owner, manager, employee, or regular along my route, I’d love to speak with you.
-I’m also interested in bars that closed that left a region without any gay bars at all, or bars that function as gay bars in regions without a full-time establishment.
+If you’re the owner, manager, employee, or regular of a gay bar along my route, I’d love to speak with you.
+I’m also interested in bars that closed that left a region without any gay bars at all, or gay-friendly bars in regions without a full-time establishment.
 Contact me at gmattson [at] oberlin [dot] edu or (779)-GAY-BARS.
 Yes, that’s (779)-429-2277.
-Operators are standing by
+Operators are standing by, and by operators I mean my fantastic research assistants Tory Sparks and Charlie Sherman.